TaffoVelikoff/imagekit-adapter/README.md

-# Laravel filesystem adapter for the ImageKit API
+# Flysystem adapter for the ImageKit API

 A [Flysystem](https://flysystem.thephpleague.com/) adapter for [ImageKit](https://imagekit.io/).
+This package used to be Laravel only, but it can now be used in any php project!
+If you are using an older version of this package in a Laravel app, please read the "Usage in Laravel" section.

 ## Contents

 [⚙️ Installation](#installation)